Skip to main content

 The most versatile format for most users:

-• Opens in Microsoft Excel, Google Sheets, Numbers
+• Opens in Excel, Google Sheets, Numbers

 • Preserves formatting and formulas

-• Multiple sheets possible
+• Supports multiple sheets

 • Best for reports you'll present or analyze further

-#CSV (Comma-Separated Values)
+#CSV

 The universal data format: